m-hirechain/take-home-assignment/README.md

 # Assignment

 - Fork this repository
-- Add @bkrhub and @voiys as colaborators
+- Add @bkrhub and @voiys as collaborators
 - Complete the assignment
 - Shoot us a message to check it out